ziminji/objective-c-sql-query-builder/README.md

 ### Required Files

 A lot of work has gone into making these classes as independent as possible; however, a few dependencies just can't be avoided.
-Therefore, the following files will most likely have to be included to in a project:
+Therefore, the following files will most likely have to be included in a Xcode project:

 * ZIMDaoConnection.h
 * ZIMDaoConnection.m